CosmWasm/docs-deprecated/docs/02-getting-started/01-intro.md

 [Interacting with Contracts](05-interact-with-contract.md) will show deploying, initializing and executing smart contracts.

 [Next Steps](06-next-steps.md) is the last part of the tutorial.
 It wraps up this section and points you in the direction of further learning.

+## Dev Academy

+[Dev Academy](../../dev-academy/intro.md) is a set of modular and step-by-step educational materials designed to provide a quick start for anyone awho wants to learn and get started with concepts like blockchain, smart contracts, DAOs and more.
+Dev Academy content can be used at workshops, university courses or at home.
+By the end, you will have a good understanding of many interesting topics including CosmWasm.

 ## Video Version {#video-version}